blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 If the new developer does not have two VPS's available, setting up a test asset chain on two local machines in a home or office-type setting is still achievable, but it may require a little more troubleshooting.

 The challenge lies in the way the network is created, and there are myriad network setups.
 For example, if the developers are operating on a local router, where the two machines are connected via wi-fi, the local ip addresses of the machines are a bit harder to find; the router assigns new local ip addresses to the machines each time they connect.
+It is not possible to see them from the internet.
 In this situation, the developer must log into the router's software interface and search for their currently assigned local ip addresses.

-This latter scenario can suffice, if you're just looking to test an asset chain and don't want to spend money on a VPS.
+This latter scenario can suffice, if you're just looking to test an asset chain quickly and don't want to spend money on a VPS.
 However, don't be surprised if you need to ask for help.
 We'll be here for you, when you need us.

-You will know that your machines have succesfully connected when you can run this command in the shell of one of your machines:
+You will know that your machines have successfully connected when you can run this command in the shell of one of your machines:

 ::